FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/DigitalOcean with Terraform/DigitalOcean with Terraform.md

 # DigitalOcean with Terraform

-This installation method has been tested with Ubuntu 20.04.
+This installation has only been tested on Ubuntu 20.04.

-Other Linux distributions may work, but they have not been tested.
+Other operating systems may work, but are untested.

 ## Step 1.
 Create admin user